exasol/project-keeper/doc/requirements/design.md

 Known limitation:

 The test-inclusive scan covers all packages below `./...`.
 Consequently, it can report test utility modules that are reachable from test-only code, including mock implementations in regular package directories.
 For example, a module such as `testify` can be reported when it is imported by a mock used only in tests.
-PK accepts these dependencies as test dependencies because Go does not provide a reliable distinction between production and test dependencies in `go.mod`.
+PK accepts these dependencies as compile dependencies because Go does not provide a reliable distinction between production and test dependencies in `go.mod`.

+A workaround would be to refactor the Go project and move test code to a separate Go module.

 Covers: